 “Yeah, I really enjoyed the time on the lane and getting to know you.”

 “Me too,” Bree said.
 She drew in a deep breath and decided that it was now or never.
-“My school is having a dance this weekend, and I, um, was wondering if you might like to go with me.”
+“My school is having a dance soon, and I, um, was wondering if you might like to go with me.”

-“Wow, that sounds great, but I do have practice on Friday and Saturday,” Ryan replied.
+“Wow, that sounds great, but I do have practice on Fridays and Saturdays,” Ryan replied.

 Bree felt the smile that had developed on her face slowly slip away.
 “The dance is Saturday afternoon, 2-5.
 Is that when your practice is?”